9spokes/open-platform-docs/source/index.html.md

 ## Querying

-The 9Spokes API uses OData format to filter response data.
+The 9Spokes API uses OData (Open Data Protocol) format to filter response data.

-<aside class="warning">The below queries will only work when requesting for connected app's data.</aside>
+<aside class="warning">The below queries will only work when requesting connected app data.</aside>

 ### Filter ($filter)

-The `$filter` query option allow you to filter the set of data based on the properties available.
+The `$filter` query option allows you to filter data sets based on the properties available.

 | Operator  | Description             |
 | --------- | ----------------------- |